kylereicks/hack-for-mn-telephone-polling-place-finder/uiflow.md

 		- If no, then switch to conversational address entry.

 ## Conversational Address Entry
 > "Thanks for contacting the Minnesota Office of the Secretary of State!
-We can find the polling place information for your precinct."
+Let's find the polling place information for your precinct."
 - If ZIP code is not already saved for this session, return response and end session:
 	- "Please enter your address.
 Include your house number or building number, your street name, and ZIP code."
 - If ZIP code is already saved for this session:
+	- If both house number and street name are blank, send request.
 		- "Please enter your building or house number, and your street name."
+	- If house number exists but street name is blank, send request.
+		- "Please center your street name."
+	- If street name exists but house number is blank, send request.
+		- "Please enter your building or house number."
 	- Filter input by address and street name.
 		- Detecting a house number?
 If yes, then record house number and continue.
 		- Detecting a street name?
 If yes, then record street name and exit to polling search.

 ## Polling Search
 - Search database for ZIP code.